-DRCOG has been the designated Area Agency on Aging for the metro area under the auspices of the federal Older Americans Act since 1973.
+DRCOG has been the designated Area Agency on Aging (AAA) for the metro area under the auspices of the federal Older Americans Act since 1973.
 In this capacity, DRCOG is responsible for planning and advocating for the needs of the region's older residents, as well as for providing a broad array of services and programs.

-Congress reauthorized the Older Americans Act in 2020; however, its authorization expired at the end of 2024.
-DRCOG urges Congress to pass the reauthorization of the act as soon as possible in 2025.

-Since the last full reauthorization, the challenges to communities, states and the nation presented by an aging population have continued to accelerate across the U.S., particularly in Colorado.
-This critical national issue has continued to put pressure on services, especially the need for more tailored in-home and community-based services, focused prevention programs, consumer advocacy in long-term care facilities, and support for family caregivers.
+Congress reauthorized the Older Americans Act in 2020; however, its authorization expires at the end of 2024 unless extended by Congress.
+Since the last full reauthorization, the challenges to communities, states and the nation presented by the our aging of the population have continued to accelerate across the U.S., but particularly in Colorado.
+This critical national issue has continued to put pressure on services, especially the need for more tailored in-home and community-based services, the need for more focused prevention programs, the need for consumer advocacy in long-term care facilities, and increased support for family caregivers.
 To that end, DRCOG seeks support for the following principles in the reauthorization of the Older Americans Act: